Hyperscale secondary replicas

 High Availability replica

 A High Availability (HA) replica uses the same page servers as the primary replica, so no data copy is required to add an HA replica.
 HA replicas are mainly used to increase database availability; they act as hot standbys for failover purposes.
 If the primary replica becomes unavailable, failover to one of the existing HA replicas is automatic and quick.
-Connection string doesn't need to change; during failover applications may experience minimal downtime due to active connections being dropped.
+The connection string doesn't need to change; during failover applications may experience minimal downtime due to active connections being dropped.
 As usual for this scenario, proper retry logic is recommended.
 Several drivers already provide some degree of automatic retry logic.
 If you are using .NET, the latest Microsoft.Data.SqlClient library provides native full support for configurable automatic retry logic.

 HA replicas use the same server and database name as the primary replica.
 Their Service Level Objective is also always the same as for the primary replica.
 HA replicas are not visible or manageable as a stand-alone resource from the portal or from any API.